 The EPO publishes a divisional application as soon as possible after its filing.
 However, at least five weeks are needed for technical preparations before publication.

-You can choose between three types of search: Quick search, Advanced search and Smart search:
+You can choose between two types of search: Advanced search and Smart search:

 Advanced search allows you to assemble a complex search query by combining 14 different search criteria.
 For each search criterion you can enter multiple search terms.